 The Company participates in approximately 285 multiemployer benefit plans, primarily related to its Building Efficiency business in the U.S., none of which are individually significant to the Company.
 The number of employees covered by the Company's multiemployer benefit plans has remained consistent over the past three years, and there have been no significant changes that affect the comparability of fiscal 2015, 2014 and 2013 contributions.
-The Company recognizes expense for the contractuallyrequired contribution for each period.
+The Company recognizes expense for the contractually-required contribution for each period.
 The Company contributed \$45 million, \$44 million and \$44 million to multiemployer benefit plans in fiscal 2015, 2014 and 2013, respectively.

 Based on the most recent information available, the Company believes that the present value of actuarial accrued liabilities in certain of these multiemployer benefit plans may exceed the value of the assets held in trust to pay benefits.
 Currently, the Company is not aware of any significant multiemployer benefits plans for which it is probable or reasonably possible that the Company will be obligated to make up any shortfall in funds.
 Moreover, if the Company were to exit certain markets or otherwise cease making contributions to these funds, the Company could trigger a withdrawal liability.
-Currently, the Company is not aware of any significant multiemployer benefit plans for which it is probable or reasonably possible that the Pompany significant multiemployer benefit plans for which it is probable or reasonably possible that the Company will withdraw from the plan.
+Currently, the Company is not aware of any significant multiemployer benefit plans for which it is probable or reasonably possible that the Company will withdraw from the plan.
 Any accrual for a shortfall or withdrawal liability will be recorded when it is probable that a liability exists and it can be reasonably estimated.